CSCfi/pebbles/doc/database_migrations.md

 And the system picks up the new migration, sees that it hasn't been run yet and applies it.

-To downgrade e.g. after something appears broken and you don't want to start generating the db from scratch you can run
+To downgrade e.g. after something appears broken, and you don't want to start generating the db from scratch you can run

         (env) pebbles/ $ flask db downgrade [revision identifier]